artemis15/sp/Medium Labs/Lab1.md

 # Lab 1.1: Clone Stock Widget
 ### Go to Service Portal -> Service Portal Configuration
-#### open the Widget Editor and open the Stock widget
+- open the Widget Editor
+- open the Stock widget

-Click on the menu and choose Clone “Stock”.
-Give the new widget a name of My Stock and check the Create test page.
-Then click Submit.
+- Click on the menu and choose Clone “Stock”.
+- Give the new widget a name of My Stock
+- check the Create test page
+- Submit

-Hint: You can save the widget by pressing Command + S.
+`Hint:` You can save the widget by pressing Command + S.

-Open the test page in a new window or tab without a portal associated.
-Remember the $sp.do?id=<page_id> trick? 
+- Open the test page in a new tab without a portal associated.
+- Remember the ``` javascript $sp.do?id=<page_id> ``` trick?